omahs/valist-docs/README.md

 Right now, software distribution is relying entirely on centralized web2 companies to distribute and publish our software.

-Imagine you're building an app or game for months, or years, putting your hard work, love, and energy into it -- finally the day comes where you're ready to share it with the world!
+Imagine you're building an app or game for months, or years, putting your hard work, love, and energy into it -- finally the day comes when you're ready to share it with the world!
 Next thing you know, you're being interrogated by your app store/distributor for countless details, jumping through the hoops of their release process, and when they finally take your app's build, you can only hope they let it pass through the gates!
 Then, if you manage to get your app published, they take 30+% of your hard earned revenue!

 There are so many problems with this.
 The craziest part is: